D4nielJ/budget-on-rails/README.md

 ### Usage

-- To have fast reload enabled, run: `./bin/webpack-dev-server` before starting the server.
-- Run `rails s` to start server
+- To compile assets on change, run: `./bin/dev` to start the server instead of `rails s`.
-- Open `localhost:3000` in your web browser
+- Open `localhost:3000` in your web browser.

 ### Troubleshooting